SyntheticNerd/mini-apprentice-review/README.md

 }
 ```

-There are many tools on vs code to help you program faster.
+There are many tools in VS code to help you program faster.
 If you have an extension such as [JSX Code Snippets](https://marketplace.visualstudio.com/items?itemName=skyran.js-jsx-snippets) you can simply type `rfc`
 in the file and hit tab.
 This will automatically create a react function component and give it the same name as the file.

 Naming your default export component the same as your file is a common practice in React.
 One we will use in this exercise.